mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 Each one of these steps can be configured further, see the linked sections for more details.

-The other layers provide support for specific boards.
+The other layers provide support for specific devices.
 Detailed instructions and recipes needed for building a self-contained image follow.

 !!!
 For general information about getting started with Yocto Project, it is recommended to read the [Yocto Project Quick Start guide](http://www.yoctoproject.org/docs/2.1/yocto-project-qs/yocto-project-qs.html?target=_blank).